argosopentech/argos-train/README.md

 ```
 sudo docker cp cuda:/root/onmt-models/<sl>_<tl>.argos_model
 ```
+- Run ```export_checkpoint.sh``` to export a zip archive of your averaged OpenNMT checkpoints and files for sentencepiece tokenization.

 ### Batch Size
 Depending on your GPU you may want to tweak ```batch_size``` in ```config.yml```.
 This works with a GPU with 2GB or GPU memory.
 If you have more memory increasing the batch size should give you better performance.
 If you have a less powerful GPU you may need to decrease batch size for this script to run.